CloudLabsAI-Azure/Azure-AI-Foundry-Workshop/Labs/Exercise-6.md

     ![](../images/ex6-task1-15.png)

 ### Task 2: Multi-Agent RAG for Fitness & Health with Azure AI Foundry

+In this task, you will configure and execute a multi-agent system for fitness and health using Azure AI Foundry

 1. In the LABVM desktop, double click **Microsoft Edge** browser to open it.